What Type of Birth Injury Compensation Can My Family?

 A birth injury can take many forms, but in each case, an infant’s well-being is jeopardized, often leaving lifelong complications that demand comprehensive medical care and support.
 Medical malpractice refers to errors or substandard care delivered by healthcare professionals.

-If doctors, nurses, midwives, or other healthcare systems fail to adhere to a standard of care in monitoring fetal health, performing timely deliveries, or responding to complications, severe harm can result.
+If doctors, nurses, midwives, or healthcare systems fail to adhere to a standard of care in monitoring fetal health, performing timely deliveries, or responding to complications, severe harm can result.
 When these negligent actions or omissions lead to birth injuries, families are thrust into emotional, physical, and financial turmoil.

 Common Types of Birth Injuries in Malpractice Cases